 January 31, 2014

-Following sell-out audiences in Stratford, the RSC’s new versions of Hilary Mantel’s Wolf Hall and Bring Up The Bodies transfer to the West End in 2014.
+Following sell-out audiences in Stratford, the RSC’s new versions of Hilary Mantel’s Wolf Hall and Bring Up The Bodies transfers to the West End’s Aldwych Theatre.

 Directed by Jeremy Herrin (This House – National Theatre, Much Ado About Nothing – Shakespeare’s Globe), the dramas are adapted for the stage in two parts by Mike Poulton.